mathematica-mpr/sampler/README.md

 # sampler

 Go code for a sampler app.
-More info in the Wiki
+For info on use cases, check out the [Wiki](https://github.com/mathematica-mpr/sampler/wiki).